- CMS Issues Hospital Inpatient Payment Regulation

 Improving Patient Care

-Hospital Value-Based Purchasing Program.
-The Hospital Value-Based Purchasing (VBP) Program, which was established by the Affordable Care Act, adjusts payments to hospitals under the IPPS based on the quality of care they furnish to patients.
-For FY 2015, as directed by the law, CMS is increasing the applicable percent reduction, the portion of Medicare payments available to fund the value-based incentive payments under the program, to 1.5 percent of the base operating DRG payment amounts to all participating hospitals.
+Hospital Value-Based Purchasing Program: The Hospital Value-Based Purchasing (VBP) Program, which was established by the Affordable Care Act, adjusts payments to hospitals under the Inpatient Prospective Payment System (IPPS) based on the quality of care they furnish to patients.
+For FY 2015, as directed by the law, CMS is increasing the applicable percent reduction, the portion of Medicare payments available to fund the value-based incentive payments under the program, to 1.5 percent of the base operating diagnosis-related group (DRG) payment amounts to all participating hospitals.
 CMS estimates that the total amount available for value-based incentive payments in FY 2015 will be approximately $1.4 billion.